chhenni/questlog-strahd/Sessions/Session01.md

 After fighting we get to the nursery where there is a bundle that looks like its contains a child.
 As we open it, we notice there is nothing there.

 Suddenly a person wakes up from the bed and starts berrating us for making to much noise.
 After a short talk he agrees to join us, he seems stuck here like us.
 He also heals me.
 But he does seem weary of us.
+We asked him how long he had been here, and he replied a few months.
+But when asked about what year he thought it was, we was off by a few.
+It seemed like he had missed some time.
 His name is Edwarn.

 #### The clean sweep